spieker/tokens/README.markdown

 [![Build Status](https://travis-ci.org/spieker/tokens.png?branch=master)](https://travis-ci.org/spieker/tokens)

-For generating a token on an active record column you can use `generate_token`
+For generating a token on an active record column you can use `tokenize`

 Parameters
 ----------